aws/aws-lambda-dotnet/README.md

 ## NuGet Packages
-This repo contains a number of different tools and libraries to support development of Lambdas using .NET.
+This repo contains a number of different tools and libraries to support development of Lambda functions using .NET.
 These packages have individual README docs outlining specific information for that particular package.
 These packages are cataloged here.

 ### Events